dunst-project/dunst-project.org/content/documentation.md

 <dt id="origin-default:-top-right"><b>origin</b> (default: top-right)</dt>
 <dd>

 <p>The origin of the notification window on the screen.
 It can then be moved with offset.
-Origin can be one of: top-left top-center top-right bottom-left bottom-center bottom-right left-center center right-center</p>
+Origin can be one of:</p>

+<pre><code>top-left
+top-center
+top-right
+bottom-left
+bottom-center
+bottom-right
+left-center
+center
+right-center</code></pre>

 </dd>
 <dt id="offset-format:-horizontal-vertical"><b>offset</b> format: (horizontal, vertical)</dt>